department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_Overpay Copay Architecture Intent.md

 - Identify PII and PHI and where and how it will be stored, processed, expired and deleted
   - No new storage of PII or PHI is introduced.
 Existing vets-api standards and patterns for secure handling of sensitive data continue to apply
 - **Is this change introducing a large or new volume of data?**
+  - No, this change does not introduce large or new volumes of data.
+It displays existing debt and copayment data that is already stored//fetched in VA backend systems.
 - **Do these changes impact database or caching layers (ex: Redis, Postgres)?
 Do the changes have implications for data volume, memory, or CPU usage to consider?**
+  - No significant impact on database or caching layers.
+The new API endpoints will use existing database queries and caching patterns already established in vets-api.
 - **Does this project/update expect to persist information?
 What is the expiration policy for data added to the system?
 What is the cleanup/removal process or mechanism?**
+  - No, this project does not persist any new information.
+It only retrieves and displays existing data from VA backend systems without storing additional data in the mobile app or vets-api.

 ## Libraries and dependencies
 - No new libraries/dependencies are expected to be added